CompanyofChampions/CoC/nioh.md

 ## Nioh - Master Criteria

-As with Legend, the only currently accepted Nioh Master run is
+The only currently accepted Nioh Master run is
 - Way of the Nioh / NG+4 / Max NG

 Likewise, please confirm your run with a mod if you decide to begin a Master run.